lizardfs/documentation/source/adminguide/gateways.rst

       # Exporting FSAL
       FSAL {
           Name = LizardFS;
+          # The address of the LizardFS Master Server or Floating IP
           hostname = "192.168.99.100";
+          # The port to connect to on the Master Server
           port = "9421";
+          # How often to retry to connect
           io_retries = 5;
           cache_expiration_time_ms = 2500;
       }